-Beyond professional development, OSSE is offering specific guidance for implementing universal screening for grade K-2 students.
+Beyond professional development, OSSE is offering specific guidance to support the roll-out of universal screening for grade K-2 students.
 OSSE has created a list of approved screeners to support LEAs with the selection of assessments for required screening in the 2023-24 school year and beyond.
 Through this guidance, OSSE is providing educators with the information they need to make assessment decisions and providing framing for consideration regarding the universal screener process.